- What is LOSA?

 My station's safety performance is great.
 If it isn't broken, don't fix it.
 I don't think we need LOSA.

 Current great safety performance does not mean there are no safety risks or hazards lurking about.
 Maybe you have just been lucky.
-The US Federal Aviation Administration (FAA) will soon require through regulation that 121 operators implement a Safety Management System (SMS).
-The SMS will require that you have reactive, proactive, and predictive hazard identification processes in place.
-LOSA will meet the predictive hazard identification process requirement.
+The US Federal Aviation Administration (FAA) requires through regulation that 121 operators implement a Safety Management System (SMS).
+The SMS will requires that you have reactive, proactive, and predictive hazard identification processes in place.
+LOSA meets the predictive hazard identification process requirement.

 A LOSA program offers many benefits, for example, identifying strengths and weaknesses of normal operations, reducing undesirable events and consequently operating costs, and improving efficiency.
 A LOSA program is very relevant to the frontline employees like you; here are some reasonswhy: